Antonio R. Flores, Ph.D.

 Flores holds a Ph.D. in higher education administration from the University of Michigan-Ann Arbor, a Master of Arts degree in counseling and personnel from Western Michigan University, and undergraduate degrees in business administration and elementary education from Universidad de Guadalajara and Centro Normal Regional, Mexico, respectively.

-During his tenure as president of HACU, the association has nearly tripled its membership (from 161 members in 1996 to 489 in December 2013) and its budget, expanded its programs three-fold, significantly improved legislation for HSIs, increased annual federal funding for HSIs from $12 million in fiscal 1995 to over $220 million for fiscal 2014, and secured millions of dollars in new private funding for HSIs and associate members, including a $28 million HSI Kellogg initiative.
+During his tenure as president of HACU, the association has nearly tripled its membership (from 161 members in 1996 to 488 in December 2015) and its budget, expanded its programs three-fold, significantly improved legislation for HSIs, increased annual federal funding for HSIs from $12 million in fiscal 1995 to $220 million for fiscal 2016, and secured millions of dollars in new private funding for HSIs and associate members, including a $28 million HSI Kellogg initiative.
 HACU’s strategic plan calls for even greater gains for its membership in the years ahead.
 Nearly $3 billion in federal funding has been allocated to HSIs during Flores’ tenure.

 Flores is a member of numerous associations including the Washington Higher Education Secretariat, the American Educational Research Association, Independent Sector, and others concerned with the advancement of higher education.
 He is the Chairman of the Board of the Board of the ¡Adelante!
 Leadership and Scholarship Fund and past chair of the Hispanic Association on Corporate Responsibility.
 Flores has also served on the boards of the American Council on Education, Mexican American Cultural Center, National Hispanic Leadership Agenda and the National Commission on the Workforce of the American Hospital Association.